sANthoshKarthIk0792/Santhosh_2025/navigation/about.md

 <script>
     // 1.
 Make a connection to the HTML container defined in the HTML div var container = document.getElementById("grid_description");
-    var container_2 = document.getElementById("grid_container"); // This container connects to the HTML div
+    var container_2 = document2.getElementById("grid_container"); // This container connects to the HTML div

     // 2.
 Define a JavaScript object for our http source and our data rows for the Living in the World grid var http_source = "https://upload.wikimedia.org/wikipedia/commons/";